The gap phenomenon in parabolic geometries: Abstract

 \section{Abstract}

-The infinitesimal symmetry algebra of any Cartan geometry has maximum dimension realized by the flat model, but often this dimension drops significantly when considering geometries which are not locally flat, so a gap phenomenon arises.
-(Here, ``not locally flat'' means only that the curvature function does not vanish in at least one point.)
-For general (regular, normal) parabolic geometries of type $(G,P)$, we derive a universal upper bound on the submaximal symmetry dimension using Tanaka theory and Kostant's version of the Bott--Borel--Weil theorem.
-In almost all complex or split-real cases, we show that this bound is in fact sharp by exhibiting (abstract) models.
-We give a complete classification of all submaximal symmetry dimensions when $G$ is any complex or split-real simple Lie group.
+The infinitesimal symmetry algebra of any Cartan geometry has maximum dimension realized by the flat model, but often this dimension drops significantly when considering non-flat geometries, so a gap phenomenon arises.
+For general (regular, normal) parabolic geometries of type $(G,P)$, we use Tanaka theory to derive a universal upper bound on the submaximal symmetry dimension.
+We use Kostant's version of the Bott--Borel--Weil theorem to show that this bound is in fact sharp in almost all complex and split-real cases by exhibiting (abstract) models.
+We explicitly compute all submaximal symmetry dimensions when $G$ is any complex or split-real simple Lie group.